ATKINSON FILM ARTS LTD.

-Vic Atkinson a trained animator immigrated from England to Canada and joined Crawly Films [Ottawa].
-In 1978 he broke away to form Atkinson Film – Arts.
+Vic Atkinson a trained animator migrated from England to Canada and joined Crawly Films [Ottawa].
+In 1978 he broke away to form Atkinson Film – Arts Ltd.

-In 1987, Atkinson changed its name to Crawleys Animation.
-With Shanghi Animation Studio it produced The Nightingale (1987), and 13 episodes of Dennis The Menace (1988).
-It followed this with 11 episodes of COPS in association with DIC.
+In 1987, Atkinson Crawley Film Arts Ltd changed its name to Crawley’s Animation.
+With Shanghi Animation Studio it produced The Nightingale (1987).
+In association with DIC Animation City Enterprises it did The Adventures of Teddy Raxpin 1987/8, 13 episodes of Dennis The Menace (1988) and 11 episodes of COPS.

 It went bankrupt and discontinued operations in 1989.